A quick and easy way to improve the performance of Firefox on Linux is to force enable WebRender.

 At some point in the near future Firefox will make web render the default rendering engine for all users of the browser, on as many systems as possible.
 But until that happens you can force enable WebRender on Linux to get the benefits (like reduced CPU usage) right now, no waiting.

 “WebRender […] will replace Gecko’s existing compositor, interfacing with Gecko’s main-thread layout code.
 As WebRender is written in Rust and uses a very different design approach, we expect to get stability and performance benefits from this switch.”

-To be (intentionally) reductive: the feature leverages a system’s GPU to render web content rather than the CPU as it does at present.
+To be (intentionally) reductive: the feature leverages a system’s GPU to render web content, rather than the CPU as it does at present.

-It’s a switch that will improved the performance of Firefox on most systems — we’re talking ‘buttery smooth performance at up to 60 frames-per-second’ improvements.
-KDE’s Nate Graham reports on the performance gains he felt when using web render on his Wayland system, including better overall battery life from reduced CPU usage.
+It’s a switch that does improve the performance of Firefox on most systems — we’re talking ‘buttery smooth performance at up to 60 frames-per-second‘ here.
+KDE’s Nate Graham reports on the performance gains he got from using web render on his Wayland system, which includes better overall battery life from reduced CPU usage.

 Mozilla began to enable WebRender in Firefox by default on compatible Windows systems starting September 2018.
 Since then the tech has slowly rolled out to more users on more systems and across more configurations, including macOS.